 An early theory of infant development was the

-of Piaget's Theory of cognitive development.
+Sensorimotor stage of Piaget's Theory of cognitive development.
 Piaget suggested that an infant's perception and understanding of the world depended on their motor development, which was required for the infant to link visual, tactile and motor representations of objects.
 According to this view, it is through touching and handling objects that infants develop object permanence, the understanding that objects are solid, permanent, and continue to exist when out of sight[10].

 Piaget's Sensorimotor Stage comprised six sub-stages (see sensorimotor stages for more detail).
 In the early stages, development arises out of movements caused by primitive reflexes[13].
 Discovery of new behaviours results from classical and operant conditioning, and the formation of

-[13].
+habits[13].
 From eight months the infant is able to uncover a hidden object but will persevere when the object is moved.
 Piaget's evidence for an incomplete understanding of object permanence before 18 months was the infant's failure to look for an object where it was last seen.
 Instead infants continue to look for an object where it was first seen, committing the "A-not-B error".

 Later researchers have developed a number of other tests which suggest that younger infants understand more about objects than first thought.
 These experiments usually involve a toy, and a crude barrier which is placed in front of the toy, and then removed, repeatedly.
 Before the age of eight to nine months, infants inability to understand object permanence extends to people, which explains why infants at this age do not cry when their mothers are gone ("Out of sight, out of mind.").